By Gina Morin, Design Intervention

 Your Unique Selling Proposition

 Another way to think about Brand Positioning is a USP or unique selling proposition.
-There are so many businesses offering similar services or products.
 You have to define what is going to make your target customer want to buy from you over your competitor.
-By defining your positioning you narrow your focus to customers who fit your brand.
+By identifying your positioning, you narrow your focus to customers who fit your brand.

 A few examples of my clients include: